Donald Walter Trautman: Handling of sex abuse cases

 On August 14, 2018, Pennsylvania Attorney General Josh Shapiro published a grand jury report concerning sex abuse in six Pennsylvania dioceses, including Erie.
 In the report, Trautman was criticized alongside former Bishop Murphy for allowing "predator priest" Chester Gawronski to remain in the Diocese despite numerous allegations of sexual abuse.
 Trautman afterwards released a statement criticizing Shapiro's portrayal of him in the report and noted that he had established guidelines in 1993 concerning how to deal with sexual abuse and later established the Diocesan Office for the Protection of Children and Youth in 2003 to protect children from sex abuse.
 Nevertheless, it was acknowledged that both Murphy and Trautman reassigned Gawronski multiple times between 1987 and 2002 and that Trautman renewed Gawronski's five-year term as a chaplain in St Mary's Home in Erie in 2001.

 Two secret memos which were published by Erie priest and future Bishop of Altoona-Johnstown Mark Bartchak in August 2005 also revealed that Bartchak had told Trautman he had become aware of more witnesses to past sex abuse cases while investigating a sex abuse case against former Erie priest William Presley and that Trautman afterwards ordered that "additional witnesses should not be contacted, especially given the fact that it is not likely that they will lead to information" about crimes against minors.
 A male accuser had previously disclosed his allegations of sexual abuse against Presley to the Erie Diocese in 1982, 1987, and 2002.
-Presley had also transferred to the Diocese of Harrisburg in 1986.
+Presley had also transferred to the Roman Catholic Diocese of Harrisburg in 1986.

-In June 2019, James Bottlinger, who was suing the Diocese of Buffalo, accused Trautman of protecting his abuser Rev. Michael Freeman from potential prosecution when Trautman served as vicar general in the 1980s.
+In June 2019, James Bottlinger, who was suing the Diocese of Buffalo, accused Trautman of protecting his abuser, Rev. Michael Freeman, from potential prosecution when Trautman served as vicar general in the 1980s.
 Trautman denied seeing Bottlinger in Freeman's private quarters.
 Bottlinger, who claims that Freeman started abusing him in 1984 later stated that Trautman told him "You should have never put yourself in that position" when he met with Trautman to report the abuse.
 Two other men accused Freeman of molesting them when they were boys and complaints against Freeman surfaced as early as 1981.
 Freeman died in 2010.